What are Cryptocurrencies?

-Each one of the numerous cryptocurrencies existing today has its own blockchain, and the complex math that is at the heart of the blockchain is computer generated.
-In order to run a transaction on the blockchain you need an e-wallet (or cryptocurrency wallet).
+Every one of the numerous cryptocurrencies existing today has its own blockchain, and the complex maths that is at the heart of the blockchain is computer generated.
+In order to run a transaction on the blockchain you need an e-wallet (or a cryptocurrency wallet).

 What is Tangle

-The biggest problem of the Blockchain is its reliance on miners.
-This is exactly why the cryptocurrency called IOTA (the Internet of Thigs Application) was created in 2016.
+The biggest problem with the blockchain, is its reliance on miners.
+This is exactly why the cryptocurrency called IOTA (the Internet of Things Application) was created in 2016.
 IOTA also battles increasing transaction fees and network scalability.
 IOTA’s blockchain is called Tangle.
 It is a blockchain with no blocks and no chains.
 In this system, the users themselves are responsible for validating transactions.
 This means there’s no need for approval from miners; so users enjoy a fee-free transaction and an increased process speed.

-A piece of software or hardware that gives you the ability to store and exchange your cryptocurrencies.
-Each cryptocurrency wallet is encrypted and unique.
+A wallet is a piece of software or hardware that gives you the ability to store and exchange your cryptocurrencies.
+Each cryptocurrency wallet is encrypted and unique to you.
 When you send funds you actually broadcast an encrypted message to the recipient.
 Only the recipient’s cryptocurrency wallet can decrypt that message and thus receive the funds.
 A hardware cryptocurrency wallet is considered to have key advantages over other software wallets:

 - It is immune to viruses or malware